The 2020 US Presidential election was never going to be simple, straightforward or dull.

 However, good old Superman’s catchphrase of ‘Truth, Justice and the American Way’ has arguably never been under more threat.

 It’s not because it’s a hugely polarised country.
-It’s not because it’s a tight race.
-It’s because of one man – The current President.
+It is not because it’s a tight race.
+It’s because of one man – the current President.

 Having been silent on twitter for an amazing five hours, the President exploded into life in the early hours of Wednesday morning with a tweet accusing ‘Them’ of trying to “steal the election”.